marketing / Social media / content

 The age old days of broadsheets being the main source of communication are long gone.
 Now, a simple “Ok Google, what’s the latest news?” brings up your chosen news provider through your phone or home device in a simple one to two minute titbit of news.

-Or there’s podcasts such as Today in Focus from the Guardian, the Global News Podcast from the BBC and many more.
+Or there are podcasts such as Today in Focus from the Guardian, the Global News Podcast from the BBC and many more.
 Whatever genre you prefer, they’ll be a podcast, even if you’re into a man talking about him clearing a field of stones.
 According to Ofcom, around 7.1 million people in the UK listen to a podcast weekly, which is one in eight people.

 Apps such as Google Podcasts, BBC Sounds and iTunes all have multiple podcast options.
 Half the people who listen to podcasts now, didn’t two years ago.
 Year on year, podcast growth is 24%, and requesting to be a podcast guest, or even creating your own if you have the resources and time.